 Structural movement

 Repair category 1

 Notes Evidence of previous movement was noted in the property, but within the limitations of our inspection, we found no evidence to suggest that the movement appears serious or that there were obvious signs of recent movement having occurred.
 It is our opinion that this evidence would not have an adverse effect on future saleability.
-There are signs of movement both internally and externally.

 Dampness, rot and infestation

-Repair category 2
+Repair category 1

-Notes Woodworm is noted to some sections of flooring.
+Notes None noted.

 Chimney stacks

 Repair category 2

-Notes Weathering is noted.
+Notes Weathering of stonework and rendering is apparent and the flashing are old.

 Roofing including roof space

 Repair category 2

-Notes Whilst the roof coverings cannot be fully inspected it is generally well accepted that roofs of buildings of this age do attract a high degree of on going maintenance and where flat roofs are concerned these will have a limited life when compared to pitched roofs.
-Further advice can be obtained from a roofing contractor.
-Loose/broken slates are noted.
+Notes Slates are old, with some being loose and broken.
+There is evidence of ponding on the flat roof area and the solar paint is worn.
+Whilst the roof coverings cannot be inspected it is generally well accepted that roofs of buildings of this age do attract a high degree of on going maintenance and where flat roofs are concerned these will have a limited life when compared to pitched roofs.
+Further advice in relation to the overall condition of the roof, its likely lifespan and maintenance requirements can be obtained from a roofing contractor.